"Stigma and Mental Illness"

 being viewed by the public as having much in common with

-the more severe, highly stigmatized label of autism
+the more severe, highly stigmatized label of autism.

 To help reduce public backlash, it may be necessary to change the name of the new diagnosis so that it is not anchored in the most severe of the disorders on the continuum.
-It may be prudent, more clinically representative, and less potentially stigmatizing to focus on the actual dimensions being assessed (i.e. social interaction and communication, presence of repetitive behaviors and fixated interests).
+It may be prudent, more clinically representative, and less potentially stigmatizing to focus on the actual dimensions being assessed (i.e. social interaction and communication, presence of repetitive behaviors and fixated interests). as fear of groupness and perceived homogeneity –

 New proposed conditions